pierrechr/pierre.c/NonPrimeSmart/README.md

-Example of Smart's Attack for anomalous curves over non prime fields.
+A comprehensive guide to the generalization of Smart's attack for anomalous curves over finite fields of non prime order.
 ***

 ## Key Takeaways